All Episodes

 I have a question about Social Security.

-All it is is just a government run annuity.
+All it is, is just a government-run annuity.

-You pay in for a bunch of years and then you reach a point where you start drawing out, and some actuary can easily figure out how much you need to pay in in order to cover your withdrawals.
+You pay in for a bunch of years, and then you reach a point where you start drawing out, and some actuary can easily figure out how much you need to pay in in order to cover your withdrawals.

 So why don't we just raise the Social Security tax to cover the future expenses?

-And we're not gathering up enough premiums.
+I mean, it's just an insurance plan, and we're not gathering up enough premiums.

-Uh yeah, and why is that?
+Yeah, and why is that?

 Why is that?

-Now, if you run and tell them, if you run and tell them, oh, by the way, you know all those contributions and all those FICA deductions, guess what?
+Now, if you run and tell them, if you run and tell them, by the way, you know all those contributions and all those FICA deductions, guess what?

 It's not there.

-That that is actually correct.
+That is actually correct.

 That money is long gone.

-There is it's nothing but a bunch of IOUs now.
+It's nothing but a bunch of IOUs now.

-In addition to raising the Social Security tax to cover enough to pay people when they start withdrawing.
+In addition to raising the Social Security tax to cover enough to pay people when they start withdrawing, we also need to tax on another small percentage for 100 years until we pay down that unfunded liability.

 Well, I don't know why I didn't think of this.